rahulsengupta/IndiaTourism_HoltWinters/README.txt

 This project is an implementation of Holt-Winters Exponential Smoothening method to forecast the number of inbound foreign tourist arrivals in India.
 The model has been implemented using the "R" statistical programming language.
+The project details are explained in the accompanying PowerPoint presentation file.